What is environmental justice?

 Ensuring environmental justice

 in 1997 to guide the agency’s work, including principles for making environmental equity inherent in the way DEQ does business.
-Some recent DEQ actions to ensure environmental justice include:
+In 2023, DEQ intends to update this policy to align with updates at the federal and state level, and better support Oregon's commitment to environmental justice.

-- Working to enhance public participation in the agency’s actions and ensure the involvement of people who may be affected, as directed by Senate Bill 420 passed by the 2007 Legislature.
+- This work builds on the framework established by Senate Bill 420 (2007) which directed DEQ and other state agencies to enhance public participation in the agency’s actions and ensure the meaningful involvement of people who may be affected by these decisions.

 - Providing training for DEQ employees to raise awareness about environmental justice issues and what each employee can do to help ensure environmental equity in DEQ’s work.